Keratin Treatment Vs. Relaxer: The Difference Explained

 Hair relaxers are chemical-based products specifically formulated to relax and smoothen curly or kinky hair.
 Some formulations can also condition and moisturize the hair, reduce frizz, and improve hair texture.
 However, hair relaxers will not make your hair poker straight.

-In the following sections, find out more details about how hair relaxers.
+In the following sections, find out more details about how hair relaxers work.

 How Does It Work?

-Hair or chemical relaxers disrupt the disulfide bonds between the protein structures in the shafts (4).
-This alters the natural hair structure and texture.
+Hair or chemical relaxers disrupt the disulfide bonds between the protein structures in the shafts of the hair (4).
+This alters the hair’s natural structure and texture.

 Different Types Of Hair Relaxers